uhub/awesome-coffeescript/README.md

 * [roytruelove/angular-grunt-coffeescript](https://github.com/roytruelove/angular-grunt-coffeescript) -  Seed project for large CoffeeScript AngularJS projects
 * [mgeraci/Coffee-Filter](https://github.com/mgeraci/Coffee-Filter) - A collection of coffeescript helpers that I've used across projects
 * [tanaikech/ImgApp](https://github.com/tanaikech/ImgApp) - This is a library of image tools for Google Apps Script.
-* [davidedc/Fizzygum](https://github.com/davidedc/Fizzygum) - a new web framework, an entire platform really, designed from the ground up to handle complex things easily.
-Put the power of an entire Operating System at your fingertips.
 * [Zorium/zorium](https://github.com/Zorium/zorium) - (╯°□°)╯︵ ┻━┻ The CoffeeScript Web Framework
 * [kmalakoff/background](https://github.com/kmalakoff/background) - CoffeeScript / JavaScript background job / task / worker library.
 Provides implementations for jobs, a job queue, a job list, and single and multiple array iterators.
 * [markbates/Programming-In-CoffeeScript](https://github.com/markbates/Programming-In-CoffeeScript) - Source code for the Programming in CoffeeScript book.